MeganL314/Imputation-Pipeline/README.md

-## Imputation Pipeline
+# Imputation Pipeline

-Fri Mar  3 09:50:22 EST 2023
+Fri Mar  3 09:57:31 EST 2023

-# This pipeline is to set up genotype array files for the Michigan Imputation Server
+## This pipeline is to set up genotype array files for the Michigan Imputation Server
+*Megan Lynch*